Pczo31/King-County-/README.md

 ### The Data

 We had to clean out over 20,000 homes in the data set.
-How the dataset was broken down:
+How the dataset was broken down:<BR>
 Home Features:
     Number of Bedrooms
     Number of Bathrooms